-The first report of this project established that modal shift was necessary for the UK to meet its Net Zero obligations.
+The Decarbonisation dividend, the first report of this project, established that modal shift was necessary for the UK to meet its Net Zero obligations.

 The shift is possible based on the existing evidence, and desirable because of the significant benefits that come from it.
 We estimated that across Great Britain the modal shift required would amount to only two more trips by bus per person per month (26 per year).
 However, this would need to be delivered against the backdrop of a trend of an 11% decline in bus patronage per decade over the last four decades.
 From that relatively low base, in order to support the country's Net Zero ambitions, the scale of increase in patronage driven by modal shift would amount to an 82% increase in bus journeys across Great Britain by 2050 (a 25% increase per decade up to 2050).
+In Scotland, emissions reduction targets to reduce transport carbon emissions by 75% by 2030 and reach net zero by 2045 were introduced by the Climate Change (Emissions Reduction Targets) (Scotland) Act 2019, which amended the Climate Change (Scotland) Act 2009.